saptadeb/inekf-localization/README.md

 2. Run the script "read_data_and_convert_to_mat.py" in the "utils" folder.

+## Running LIEKF example
+1. Open MATLAB to the "src" folder.

+2. Run the script "LIEKF_example.m".

-## Running the example
+## Running Madgwick's algorithm example
-1. Open Matlab to the "src" folder.
+1. Open MATLAB to the "src" folder.

-2. Run the scipt "plot_results.m".
+2. Run the script "madgwick_example.m"